radicalcollegestrategies/stemscholars/README.md

 * Colors:
   * AboutUs: (RGB) = (0, 150, 175) = 0096af Monotype Corsiva
   * Blue: (RGB) = (50, 100, 255), Opacity=60%.
 OR (RGB)=(150,175,255)
+* Target Audience:
+  * Parents, Kids over 13 (Grades 8+)
+* Goals and Metrics: 10k views
+  * Break down to short term goals.
+ONLY do things that take you closer to the goal.
+  * Make things work for 1 segment, create trust there, and expand from there
+* LATER:
+  * monetization: lead generation (refer), ads, subscription / service
+  * facebook, instagram, create forum for people to discuss solutions to puzzle